 Black Friday Tips, Trends and Campaign Ideas

-With just over a month to go until Black Friday on 26th November 2021, will you be running a sale this year?
+With just two months to go until Black Friday on 24th November 2023, will you be running a sale this year?
 Or would an alternative campaign suit your brand better?
 Here are three very different approaches for you to consider incorporating into your plans.

 Alternative Black Friday

 With increasing awareness around consumerism and its environmental impact, growing numbers of businesses are rebelling against the heavily discounted holiday.
 We’ve seen companies switching off their websites altogether for 24 hours or promoting ‘Green Friday’, encouraging people to boycott the sales and get out in nature, or using it as a platform to promote small businesses or donate to charities.